hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-sys-hestia hestia-php

-The function runs as apt update trigger.
+This function runs as apt update trigger.
 It pulls shell script from hestia server and runs it. (hestia, hestia-nginx and hestia-php are valid options)

 *******************************************************************